-The content of this second Supplement 2 to Recommendation ITU-T K.91 was prepared by the Focus Group on Smart Sustainable Cities (FG-SSC).
+The content of this Supplement to Recommendation ITU-T K.91 was prepared by the Focus Group on Smart Sustainable Cities (FG-SSC) and updated within Q3/5 sessions during the SG5 meeting.

 Wireless networks provide vital infrastructure and connection of information and communication technology (ICT) elements that underpin smart sustainable cities.
-The effective design and careful deployment of wireless networks and short range devices (SRDs) are vital to ensuring electromagnetic field (EMF) compliance and maximum efficiency for ICTs.
+The effective design and careful deployment of wireless networks and short-range devices (SRDs) are vital to ensuring electromagnetic field (EMF) compliance and maximum efficiency for ICTs.